LandRegistry/govuk-frontend-flask/README.md

 ### Permissions Policy

 A strict [Permissions Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy) is set to deny the use of browser features by default.

-### Response compression

-Uses [Flask Compress](https://github.com/colour-science/flask-compress) to compress response data.
-This inspects the `Accept-Encoding` request header, compresses using either gzip, deflate or brotli algorithms and sets the `Content-Encoding` response header.
-HTML, CSS, XML, JSON and JavaScript MIME types will all be compressed.

 ### Rate limiting